 - No mortgage insurance.
 You won’t need to pay for mortgage insurance with a VA loan.
 You will need to pay a one-time fee which helps insure the VA loan program.

-VA loan also have a streamline refinance program which is also called VA IRRRL refinancing.
+VA loans also have a streamline refinance program which is also called VA IRRRL refinancing.
 This program lets you get a lower rate on a new VA loan with easy credit qualifications, less paperwork, and faster closing.

 What are the disadvantages of VA loans?